 Defenses

-Luckily, there are several legal defenses that a person can raise if he fails to comply with Penal Code 29810 PC.
-These include showing that an accused party was not:
+Luckily, there are several legal defenses you can raise if you fail to comply with Penal Code 29810 PC.
+These include showing that you were:

 - late in relinquishment because of good cause.